jiscdev/analytics-udd/README.md

 ## Specification development workflow
 The simplest way of contributing to the UDD is as follows:

-1. add an issue to the issue tracker to alert everyone to what you are working on and why
+1. add an issue to the issue tracker to alert everyone to what you are working on and why.
-2. tag the issue with the version milestone of which you'd like the patch to be a part
+2. tag the issue with the version milestone of which you'd like the patch to be a part.
 3. make an edit or add a file in this repository, and save it to your own branch.
-If you prefer, you can fork the whole repository and work in your own repository
+If you prefer, you can fork the whole repository and work in your own repository.
-4. send a pull request once you're done
+4. send a pull request once you're done.
-5. the pull request will be discussed at our weekly meeting and either merged, or kept in the queue, depending on whether more work is required
+5. the pull request will be discussed at our regular meetings and either merged, or kept in the queue, depending on whether more work is required.

 You can do all this through the Github GUI, but you're welcome to use any other git tool you prefer.